NIRMAL1508/-Voting-System-Desktop-Appplication-/README.md

 # Static Application

-# Multiple User,Only One Admin
+# Multiple User,Only One Admin.